Beer mile: Kastenlauf

 Kastenlauf (short for "Bierkastenlauf", literally "beer crate running"), Kistenlauf, Bierlauf, Bierkastenrennen (literally crate-running, beer crate-running, or equivalents), Bier-Rallye, or Bierathlon, is a drinking sport in the German-speaking countries Austria, Germany and Switzerland.
-It is a race among teams that consist of two people carrying a crate of beer (equaling 10 liters), all of which must be consumed prior to crossing the finish line.
+It is a race among two-member teams carrying a crate of beer (equaling 10 liters), all of which must be consumed by each team prior to crossing the finish line.
 The route can be anywhere from 5 to 20 km long.

 Marathon du Médoc

 The Marathon du Médoc, held in Bordeaux every September, is a marathon through the vineyards of Médoc during which competitors sample 23 different wines as they go.
 It has been described as "the world's longest, booziest, race" as well as the "world's most idiotic marathon".